Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 # 8️⃣ API Specifications

+Documentation of external and internal APIs used by BrainBoostVR, detailing endpoints, input/output, and purpose.

 ## 8.1 External Service: Firebase Authentication

+This section describes the external service used for secure user authentication.

 - Handles `secure authentication` only.
 - Returns a `JWT token`.
 - Token is sent in the `Authorization` header when calling the Custom API.

 ## 8.2 Custom REST API (SQL Storage)

+Manages communication between Unity and SQL database, allowing scores and session data to be stored and retrieved.

 | Endpoint    | Method | Input Example                                           | Output Example                                        | Description                                |
 | ----------- | ------ | ------------------------------------------------------- | ----------------------------------------------------- | ------------------------------------------ |